Program Guidelines - 2015

 Award maximums for Capital Grants have not been set at this time.
 In the past, maximum grants have ranged from $250,000 to $675,000.
-A maximum grant amount will be set during the review process.
+A maximum grant amount will be set by the Cultural Facilities Fund Advisory Committee during the review process.

 - Loan proceeds

-- Funds already expended on the eligible project prior to application to the Cultural Facilities Fund; and
+- Funds already expended on the eligible project prior to September 1, 2014; and

 - Funds received from the Commonwealth of Massachusetts.